rafid29mehda/IELTS-Study-Bot/Speaking/README.md

 7. It helps me disconnect from everything and reconnect with myself in a peaceful manner.

 ### Health
-1. Definitely, eating vegitables have health benefits like they provide vitamins that boost immunity and prevent diseases.
+1. Definitely, eating vegitables has health benefits like they provide vitamins that boost immunity and prevent diseases.

 ---